Dennis Patterson, "Law and Truth: Replies to Critics"

 Professor Leiter's introduction of the adjective "internal" sets the stage for his argument for the primacy of philosophy over legal practice.
 He begins by stating that my account of truth in law "relies on an attractive intuition, one widely shared… by lawyers” 146 He then recasts the intuition this way:

-[W]hen Dworkin gives belabored argument of moral philosophy for the constitutionality of affirmative action or Posner gives complex efficiency argument for the law of negligence, whatever it is they are doing it doesn’t look much like law.
+[W]hen Dworkin gives a belabored argument of moral philosophy for the constitutionality of affirmative action or Posner gives a complex efficiency argument for the law of negligence, whatever it is they are doing it doesn’t look much like law.
 147

 In their quest to "reduce" legal categories and legal arguments to economic or philosophical ones, legal academics actually miss the distinctive "internal" logic and integrity of the actual practice of legal argument as we find it in countless oral arguments and lawyer's briefs every day throughout the country.148